Green-barred woodpecker: Distribution and habitat

 Note that the species map includes only the "green-barred" C. m. melanochloros and C. m. nattereri subspecies.

 The green-barred woodpecker inhabits a variety of landscapes from dry desert scrub to subtropical humid forest.
 Subspecies melanochloros is found mostly in semi-open to open terrain like savanna, open woodland, and arid brushland.
 The others, especially the northerly subspecies, are also found in less open lowland forests.
 The species is generally a bird of the lowlands and foothills but reaches 3000 m in Bolivia.
 As far as is known, it is a year-round resident in most of its range.
 The southernmost population is at least partly migratory, moving north after the breeding season.

 Behavior

 Feeding

 The green-barred woodpecker's diet is almost entirely ants including their larvae and pupae.
 They also eat other insects like termites and Orthoptera.
-Cactus fruits and several species of berries are also part of the diet, and the species is considered the principal seed disperser of the Myrsinoideae family Rapanea lancifolia and Myrsine coriacea.
+Cactus fruits and several species of berries are also part of the diet, and the species is considered the principal seed disperser of the Myrsinoideae family Myrsine lancifolia and Myrsine coriacea.
 The species forages singly or in pairs, sometimes with groups of campo flickers (C. campestris).
 The three "golden-breasted" subspecies tend to feed more on the ground than the other two, though all do forage in the lower and middle levels of trees.